Skip to main content

 Singularity is a container platform designed to be portable and reproductible.
 Its main appeal is that the images are contained in a single file, which can be built oustside an HPC cluster to then be used in one.
 It favors integration over isolation, so it offers different tools to make the communication between the container and the host system easier.

-Singularity version 3.7.4 is the last stable release before the project was forked into Apptainer and SingularityCE.
-These both programs fulfill the same purpose as Singularity, and are very similar in their capabilities.
+Singularity version 3.7.4 was the last stable release before the project was forked into Apptainer and SingularityCE.
+Both these programs fulfill the same purpose as Singularity, and are very similar in their capabilities.
 SingularityCE went on with the original program versions, meaning SingularityCE version 3.8.0 is actually its first release.
 While Apptainer decided to go on its separate way and start over, so Apptainer's first release is 1.0.0.

 At the BSC we have Singularity installed in most of the clusters, all installed versions are >3.0.0 (release where the .sif file type was first introduced), so if you want to install it in your local machine pick a recent version (many of the features in this doc only work for releases 3.0.0 and newer, since it had a major code revamp).
 Versions newer than the fork are SingularityCE as of now, but work just fine with containers created with older, pre-fork releases.